NotTacoz/jacaranda/content/notes/AT/chemistry/Edward ATAR 12 Chemistry Seminar.md

 - anti-oxidants:
 	- prevents oxidants. oxidise to stop something else from oxidising. <mark style="background: #FF5582A6;">oxidise prefentially</mark>
 	- generally, if you want to do good in extended response, **explore beyond what your teacher is talking about.**
+### Oxidation Numbers
 - oxidation occurs reaction-wise. quantify measures/reactions.
 	- most reactions are redox reactions - as they require the transfer of electrons.
 	- oxidation numbers - used to differentiate redox reactions and other reactions (e.g. acids and bases)
+		- **a way to keep track of the extent to which an atom has gained or lost electrons.**
 		- this thing has high tendency to oxidise etc etc.
 		- compounds / molecules all has oxidation numbers.
-		- elements exist in free state - oxygen gas, metals as metals, oxidisation number of 0.
+		- elements exist in **free state** - oxygen as gas, metals as metals, oxidisation number of 0.
-		- monoatomic ions (Al3+). two half reactions work together combining for reaction to occur.
+		- monoatomic ions (Al3+) have an oxidation number equal to their charge. two half reactions work together combining for reaction to occur.
 			- Al goes from a state of 0 to 3+
 		- oxidation number increases -> becoming more oxidised.
 		- if oxidation number decreases -> becomes more reduced.
 	- even more ground rules. standard oxidisation numbers.
-	- hydrogen (most important): +1 except for specific case, when metal bonded to hydrogen (-1 instead of +1)
+		- hydrogen <mark style="background: #FFFD00B0;">(most important)</mark>: +1 except for specific case, when metal bonded to hydrogen (metal hydrides) (-1 instead of +1)
 		- oxygen: always -2, instead of peroxides (in -1)
 	- the sum of elements oxidation numbers = charge of polyatomic ion. phosphate is po43- -> oxidation number p = 4 x -2 + 3 = 5
 - reduction potential
 - going left -> right reducing